Courses in Spain for Brazilians | Courses for adults

 Spain is a country where several Spanish dialects and accents coexist, so this variety will enrich your learning.
 Your understanding of Spanish will increase as you interact with people from all over Spain.

 From the Andalusian accent to the melodic tone of Canarian Spanish, each region has its own charm and linguistic peculiarities.
-Enjoy a unique trip and study Spanish abroad in Spain while learning about the linguistic diversity of the country.
+Enjoy a unique trip in Spain while learning about the linguistic diversity of the country.

 5. Quality of life